'Introduction to Quantum Information' Course Page

 Hi all, welcome to C7.4 Introduction to Quantum Information taught by Prof. Artur Ekert.
 I am the coordinating tutor for the course and I will lay out some general information about the course here.

 The course lecture notes are available online and also in PDF.
 Note that the lecture notes contain some additional exercises beyond the problem sheets and also some non-examinable topics that are mainly of interest.
-For the guest lectures, here are the links to the notes on Quantum Error Correction (uploaded 28 Feb 2023) and the notes on ZX-Calculus (uploaded 03 Mar 2023).
+For the guest lectures, here are the links to the lecture notes and slides on Quantum Error Correction.
 Note that the materials in the guest lectures are examinable.
-There are some preliminary materials on the basic concepts for the course, which overlap with parts of the lecture notes but nevertheless can be helpful to read through.

 The accompanying lecture videos are embedded in the online version of the book, but they can also be found as a standalone series on Youtube (in a slightly different order).
 Not all topics in the videos are examinable.
 In particular, lecture 8 of the videos covers topics in Quantum Error Correction that are not covered in the lectures like the quantum error correction criterion.
 They are not examinable, but nonetheless these are very interesting concepts to explore.